departmentfortransport/street-manager-docs/docs/_articles/business-rules-version-1-35.md

 ## 19.1.
 Available reports

+* Number of PAAs and PAs sent or received
+** Total number of PAAs and PAs sent or received within a requested timeframe and based on date created
+* Number of PAAs and PAs outcomes
+** Total number of PAAs and PAs outcomes within a requested timeframe and based on date created
 * All Inspection Outcomes
 ** Total number of inspections broken down by their type, category and outcome, and based on date the inspection was created